liinko/FFXIV_TexTools2/README.md

 - Vertex Color is now imported/exported correctly.
 - Vertex Alpha is now imported/exported correctly.
   - As a work-around due to inconsistency with DAE parsers/exporters, Vertex Alpha is stored in the X(U) channel of UV3.
-- UV2, Vertex Color, and Vertex Alpha data are now dummied up with default values, in the event that it does not exist in the incoming DAE file.
+- UV, Vertex Color, and Vertex Alpha data are now dummied up with default values, in the event that it does not exist in the incoming DAE file.
 - 3D Meshes now support multiple UV Coordinates and Normals per-Vertex.
   - As a byproduct to this, the Model Import process may slow down significantly when dealing with extremely large mesh groups (50k+ Faces).
 (Ex.
 78,000 Face mesh group took 65 seconds to import)
+- For Gear and Character Models, UV1 Data is now automatically moved to the UV[1,-1] quadrant, if it is not already in that quadrant.
 - BiNormal/Tangent data is no longer required in the DAE file, since TT recalculates them anyways.
 - Added error message for mesh groups exceeding maximum size.
 - Added status message display after importing/enabling/disabling a model.